Getting started

 Where to go next

-- OAuth2 authentication — the client-credentials flow in full.
+- OAuth2 authentication — the client-credentials flow for the JSON REST services in full.

 - Webhooks — subscribe to events instead of polling.